day8/re-frame/docs/flows-advanced-topics.md

 #### Reactive context in re-frame

-Now, here's where re-frame enters the picture:
+Here's where re-frame enters the picture:

-- An **event handler** is a pure function, with no reactive context (it has an [interceptor](/re-frame/Interceptors) context).
+- An **event handler** is a pure function, with no reactive context.
 - A **subscription handler** is pure, too.
-- A **subscription**, on the other hand, is a reactive atom (with *no* interceptor context).
+- A **subscription**, on the other hand, is a reactive atom.
 - Calling `subscribe` has the side-effect of *creating* a **subscription**.

 Outside of a reactive context, a subscription's behavior differs:
-Not only the behavior of the reactive atom, but also the behavior of its [caching](#caching) mechanism.
+Not only the behavior of the reactive atom, but also its [caching](#caching) behavior.

-#### What this means for your app
+#### Reactive context in your app

-Subscriptions and event handlers differ in purity and runtime context.
+Subscriptions and handlers differ in purity and runtime context.
 This means they have a [coloring problem](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).

 We [express some business logic with subscriptions](https://github.com/day8/re-frame/issues/753), and some with events.